GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    integers with the exception of one function where a longer integer is used.
 Since different operating systems have their own way of defining 8-byte integers we use C99’s ``int64_t`` for this purpose;
    it is guaranteed to yield the correct type that the *GMT* function expect.

 In version 5, the standard *GMT* programs are themselves specific but overly simple examples of *GMT* applications that only call the single *GMT* function they are associated with.
-However, some programs such as `**pslegend** <run:../man/pslegend.html>`__, `**gmtconvert** <run:../man/gmtconvert.html>`__, `**grdblend** <run:../man/grdblend.html>`__, `**grdfilter** <run:../man/grdfilter.html>`__ and others call several modules.
+However, some programs such as `pslegend <pslegend.html>`_, `gmtconvert <gmtconvert.html>`_, `grdblend <grdblend.html>`_,
+`grdfilter <grdfilter.html>`_ and others call several modules.

 Recognized resources
 --------------------

 The *GMT* API knows how to read and write five types of data common to *GMT* operations: CPT palette tables, data tables (ASCII or binary), text tables, *GMT* grids and images (reading only).
 In addition, we present two data types to facilitate the passing of simple user arrays (one or more equal-length data columns of any data type, e.g., double, char) and 2-D or 3-D user matrices (of any data type and column/row organization [3]_).
 We refer to these data types as *GMT* *resources*.
 There are many attributes for each of these resources and therefore we use a top-level structure for each type to keep them all in one container.
 These containers are given or returned by the *GMT* API functions using opaque pointers (``void *``).
 Below we discuss these containers in some detail; we will later present how they are used when importing or exporting them to or from files, memory locations, or streams.
 The first five are the standard *GMT* objects, while the latter two are the special user data containers to facilitate converting user data into *GMT* resources.
 These resources are defined in the include file ; please consult this file to ensure correctness as it is difficult to keep the documentation up-to-date.

 Data tables
 ~~~~~~~~~~~

 Much data processed in *GMT* come in the form of ASCII, netCDF, or
 native binary data tables.
 These may have any number of header records
 (ASCII files only) and perhaps segment headers. *GMT* programs will read
 one or more such tables when importing data.
 However, to avoid memory
 duplication or limitations some programs may prefer to read records one
 at the time.
 The *GMT* API has functions that let you read
 record-by-record by presenting a virtual data set that combines all the
 data tables specified as input.
 This simplifies record processing
 considerably.
 A ``struct GMT_DATASET`` may contain any number of tables,
 each with any number of segments, each segment with any number of
 records, and each record with any number of columns.
 Thus, the arguments
 to *GMT* API functions that handle such data sets expect this type of
 variable.
 All segments are expected to have the same number of columns.

 Text tables
 ~~~~~~~~~~~

 Some data needed by *GMT* are simply free-form ASCII text tables.
 These are handled similarly to data tables.
 E.g., they may have any number of header records and even segment headers, and *GMT* programs can read one or more tables or get text records one at the time.
 A ``struct GMT_TEXTSET`` may contain any number of tables, each with any number of segments, and each segment with any number of records.
 Thus, the arguments to *GMT* API functions that handle such data sets expect this type of variable.
 The user’s program may then parse and process such text records as required.
 This resources is particularly useful when your data consist of a mix or data coordinates and ordinary text